Gun control after the Sandy Hook Elementary School shooting: White House actions

-The NRA and congressional Republicans said that violent video games were a large part of the problem, but those did not end up on the final list of recommendations.
-After meeting with Biden, the NRA issued a statement saying that it was "disappointed with how little this meeting had to do with keeping our children safe and how much it had to do with an agenda to attack the Second Amendment."

 On January 16, 2013, President Obama announced a plan for reducing gun violence in four parts: closing background check loopholes; banning assault weapons and high-capacity magazines; making schools safer; and increasing access to mental health services.
 The plan included 23 executive actions, signed immediately by the president, and 12 proposals for Congress.

 The executive actions signed by President Obama were: